faithvoid/DokiDokiNX/README.md

 # Bugs
 Still playing through the port, but here's all I've noticed thus far:
-1. No keyboard input, so for anything involving it (ie; name input) you'll have to ransfer your save to a different platform, type it there, then move the save back.
+1. No keyboard input, so for anything involving it (ie; name input) you'll have to transfer your save to a different platform, type it there, then move the save back.
 Annoying, I know.